 4. Jumbo Pumpkins

-Jumbo sized pumpkins are known to reach anywhere from 50-100 pounds.
-These varieties, if cared for properly, could reach even greater sizes and are great for competing, decorations, and could still be used to cook with as they’re known for maintaining good flavor as well.
+Jumbo-sized pumpkins can reach anywhere from 50-100 pounds.
+These varieties, if cared for properly, could reach even greater sizes and are great for competing, decorations, and could still be used to cook with as they maintain a good flavor as well.

 - Mammoth Gold: 105-120 days to maturity